manicprone/joint-kit/README.md

 # Joint Kit

-A server-side toolset for building secure data layers and RESTful endpoints with NodeJS.
+A server-side toolset for building authorized data layers and RESTful endpoints with NodeJS.

-Joint Kit solutions are configuration-driven - Use JSON objects to rapidly implement data operation logic on top of your custom data schema.
+Joint Kit solutions are configuration-driven.
+Use a JSON-based syntax to rapidly implement operation logic on top of your data schema.

 Designed to be flexible.
-Mix it with existing code (programmatically) -_or_- use it to dynamically generate an entire server-side method library and RESTful API router from configuration.
+Mix it with existing code (programmatically) -_or_- use it to dynamically generate an entire server-side method library and RESTful API router with minimal programming.

 <br />